stephenredfield/InstructorResources/TeamsSetup.md

 Updating the Team Picture will make it easier to navigate to the correct class' Team for students and for yourself.

+1. Download your class' Teams Icon from [HERE](https://drive.google.com/drive/folders/1RKscY825h54A9blY-hL6_dQesOgg6TG9).
-1. From the "Manage Team" window, select the "Settings" tab, then find "Team Picture"
+2. From the "Manage Team" window, select the "Settings" tab, then find "Team Picture"
-2. Download your class' Slack Workspace Icon from [HERE](https://drive.google.com/drive/folders/1RKscY825h54A9blY-hL6_dQesOgg6TG9) (We're re-using the Slack Icons) and upload it as the Team Picture.
+3. Upload the Teams Icon and select it as the Team Picture.

 ### Alter Member Permissions